Waker-Uz-Zaman: As Chief of Army Staff

+General Waker presenting a framed plaque to United States Army lieutenant general Joel B. Vowell, c.
+2026.

 On 11 June 2024, Government of Bangladesh appointed Waker as the next army chief.
 He succeeded General Shafiuddin Ahmed and assumed office on 23 June 2024.
 He also serves as the Colonel of the Regiment of the East Bengal Regiment and the Bangladesh Infantry Regiment, and as the Colonel Commandant of the Army Service Corps and the Corps of Engineers.

 Waker reshuffled the top brass of the military after the overthrow of the Fifth Hasina ministry.
 This included forcibly retiring and dismissing manifold generals and an admiral from the armed forces.
 In particular, he removed former director generals of Special Security Force and Directorate General of Forces Intelligence such as lieutenant general Saiful Alam and lieutenant general Mujibur Rahman who were accused of human rights violations.

 Regarding enforced disappearances, he affirmed that the army would take action against any army personnel involved.
-In October of 2025, he took 15 senior army officers into custody, for enforced disappearances charges, on behalf of the International Crimes Tribunal.
+In October 2025, he took 15 senior army officers into custody, for enforced disappearances charges, on behalf of the International Crimes Tribunal.

 Waker also took steps to increase strategic cooperation with China.
 In addition to which, he improved relations with the US and its allies.
+This included increasing the number of joint military exercises and overall cooperation between the Bangladesh Armed Forces and US Pacific Command.
 Furthermore, he took steps to strengthen defence ties with Turkey and secure their assistance to grow Bangladesh's domestic military industry.

 In September 2025, he attended the Indo-Pacific Army Chiefs Conference in Malaysia.
+Later, in April 2026, he visited the Defence Services Asia (DSA) and National Security Asia 2026 exhibitions in Malaysia.
+He also took part in the 8th Putrajaya Forum, as part of an effort to strengthen defence cooperation with ASEAN countries.

+In March 2026, he received a special resolution, from the US state of Georgia, in recognition of Bangladesh's significant role in UN peacekeeping missions.
+It was formally handed over to him, on 31 March 2026, by Georgia State Governor Brian P Kemp, during a session of the Georgia State Senate.